-There are specific rules relating to executive remuneration in the financial sector; Finnish rules apply to most financial institutions, such as credit institutions and investment service firms in general, as well as to mutual fund management companies and alternative investment fund managers.
-The rules restrict the awarding and payment of variable remuneration to senior staff members of regulated entities as well as members of staff who, in their position, may materially affect the risk profile of the relevant entity, members of control functions and staff members who receive remuneration of the same magnitude as members of the management and risk-takers.
+There are specific rules relating to executive remuneration in the financial sector, generally based on EU-level regulations.
+The Finnish rules apply to most financial institutions, such as credit institutions and investment service firms in general, as well as to mutual fund management companies and alternative investment fund managers.
+Generally, the rules restrict the awarding and payment of variable remuneration to senior management of regulated entities, as well as persons who, in their position, may materially affect the risk profile of the relevant entity, personnel in control functions and persons who receive remuneration of at least the same magnitude as senior management and risktakers.

-Awards and payment of variable remuneration to the above-mentioned members of staff must be aligned with the performance and financial condition of the relevant entity and the performance of the relevant staff member.
-The entity must have in place remuneration policies and practices whereby the payment of a significant part (at least 40 per cent) of variable remuneration must be deferred for a period of between three and five years of the end of the period during which the remuneration was earned, at least one-half of the remuneration must be paid otherwise than in cash (i.e., in financial instruments linked to the equity of the entity or group company), and the disposal of such instruments must be subject to a lock-up period.
+Awards and payment of variable remuneration to the above-mentioned members of staff must be aligned with the performance of the relevant entity and the performance of the relevant staff member.
+Generally, the entity must have in place remuneration policies and practices whereby the payment of a significant part (such as at least 40 per cent) of variable remuneration must be deferred for a period of between three and five years of the end of the period during which the remuneration was earned.
+At least half of the remuneration must be paid other than in cash (e.g., in financial instruments linked to the entity in question) and the disposal of such instruments must be subject to a lock-up period.